Worked Example: Inference and Alignment

 Inferred system intent

-From these requirements, M45 infers the following intent elements.
+From these requirements, M45 infers the following intent hypotheses.
 These are organized along semantic axes as defined in M45.

 Components